apexcodings/earthinversion.github.io/_posts/2020-05-21-plotting-clipped-coastline-relief-map.md

 ---
-title: "Topographic map clipped by coastlines"
+title: "Topographic map clipped by coastlines [Python]"
 date: 2020-05-21
 tags: [Maps,  clipped, Python]
 excerpt: "This post demonstrate how to use Python to set up clip topographic map based on coastlines."